mihaj/mihaj.github.io/_posts/2020-10-14-delete-evicted-pods-from-kubernetes.md

 tags: kubernetes
 ---

 In the previous nugget I covered listing evicted pods in Kubernetes.
-Like with all CRUD Kubernetes operations you can also delete those by replacing just one keyword.
+Like with all CRUD `kubectl` operations you can also delete those by replacing `get` with `delete`.

 ```powershell
 kubectl delete pods --all-namespaces --field-selector 'status.phase==Failed'